derlin/rickroller/README.md

 To make it public:

-1. Go the the Cloud Run Service *Permissions*
+1. Go to Cloud Run Service *Permissions*
 2. Add a new user:
     * Principal: `allUsers`
     * Roles: *Cloud Run Invoker*